vmware/terraform-provider-avi/website/docs/r/avi_rmcloudopsproto.html.markdown

 The following arguments are supported:

 * `last_queried_se_creation_limit` - (Optional) The most recent value of concurrent se creation limit from cloudconnectorstatus.
 Field introduced in 20.1.1.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `name` - (Optional) Cloud name.
 Field introduced in 20.1.1.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `pending_se_creation_count` - (Optional) Number of se creations in progress.
 Field introduced in 20.1.1.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `pending_vnic_op_count` - (Optional) Number of vnic operations in progress (both add and delete).
 Field introduced in 20.1.1.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.

 ### Timeouts